 “Bayonet Charge” by Ted Hughes was originally published in the 1957 collection of poems “Hawk in the Rain”.
-Hughes wrote this poem as a remembrance to his father, uncle, and family friends who fought in the First World War.
+Hughes wrote this poem, with inspiration from Charge of the Light Brigade as a remembrance to his father, uncle, and family friends who fought in the First World War.
 His father fought in the Gallipoli campaign.

 Hughes, born in 1930, grew up in West Yorkshire, England, which was in mourning due to the war.
 He went on to study Archaeology and Anthropology at Cambridge University where he met and later married the poet Sylvia Plath.
 Hughes became Poet Laureate in 1984.

 Let’s take a quick look at a summary of Ted Hughes’s “Bayonet Charge” and then discuss it through a line-by-line analysis.

 The speaker of “Bayonet Charge” follows a soldier in what is likely the First World War.
 This soldier goes through a series of emotions: fear, confusion, patriotism.
 The man runs across a field to charge upon the enemy.
 Once he gets there, he fights not for his country nor king but for himself.
 He wishes to escape the nightmare.

 This poem is straight forward in terms of overall meaning.
 However, readers who wish to delve more into the subject can easily do so.
 There are many subtleties of this writing which make it one of the best war poems in recent history.

 Style: Free Verse written in 23 lines spread across 3 stanzas

 - Suddenly – This could mean either unexpectedly or the man is actually having a nightmare.
 Or it just seems like a nightmare.